-Gene Addition: Dr. Meyer’s lab, Abigail Wexner Research Institute, Nationwide Children’s Hospital (Columbus,OH)
+Gene Addition: Dr. Meyer’s lab, Dr Chang’s lab, Abigail Wexner Research Institute, Nationwide Children’s Hospital (Columbus,OH)

-NF2 BioSolutions sponsored the pre-clinical NF2 gene addition program at Dr. Kathrin Meyer’s lab in 2019, a top gene therapy laboratory located at Nationwide Children’s Hospital in Columbus, Ohio.
-The team consists of gene therapy researcher Dr. Kathrin Meyer, NF2 researcher Dr. Long Sheng Chang, post-doctoral associate Dr. Oksana Pavlyuk, and research assistant Krizelle Alcantara, who is also a member of the NF2 BioSolutions scientific advisory board and she is also diagnosed with NF2.
+Nf2 Biosolutions sponsored the pre-clinical NF2 gene addition program at Dr. Kathrin Meyer’s lab in 2019, a top gene therapy laboratory located at Nationwide Children’s Hospital in Columbus, Ohio.
+The team consists of gene therapy researcher Dr. Kathrin Meyer, NF2 researcher Dr. Long Sheng Chang, and research assistant Krizelle Alcantara, who is also a member of the NF2 BioSolutions scientific advisory board and she is also diagnosed with NF2.

 Gene Replacement: Dr. Flotte’s lab, University of Massachusetts (Worcester, Massachusetts)

 NF2 BioSolutions introduced the NF2 disease challenge to Dr. Mueller who decided to launch a pre-clinical NF2 gene replacement research approach.
 University Dean Dr. Terry Flotte took over the project, where postdoc Dr. Katharina Meijboom is designing the vectors (virus) that will silence the mutated NF2 genes and add a healthy copy.
-The vectors are currently being produced for testing on NF2 mice at Dr Clapp lab (Indiana University) that are specializing in NF2 mouse schwannoma.
+The vectors have being produced and ready for testing on NF2 mice at Dr Clapp lab (Indiana University) that are specializing in NF2 mouse schwannoma.
 This research program is partially funded by NF2 BioSolutions, NF NorthEast, NF Michigan.

 Suicide Gene: Dr. Brenner’s lab, Mass.
 General Hospital/Harvard Medical School(Boston),